instill-ai/console/src/lib/airbytes/README.md

 }
 ```

 The short answer is we don't bother control the field values at the first place.
 Because we had built up Yup according to the user selected condition.
-We then use yup to help us strip un-used/not-wanted/old condition data.
+We can use yup to help us strip un-used/not-wanted/old condition data.

 ```js
 // This is the original data